 Our eyes are always shedding tears.
 These tears are not caused by sadness or pain, they are made to create a “tear film.”
-The tear film protects the eyes and gives them moisture that is needed for clear and healthy vision.
+The tear film provides nutrients to the cornea (first layer of the eye), protects the eyes and gives them moisture that is needed for clear and healthy vision.
 The tear film is made up of three layers:

 - Fat-based oils

 This combination normally keeps the surface of your eyes lubricated, smooth and clear.
 Problems with any of these layers can cause dry eyes.
 When this happens, blinking cannot create the moist “tear film” needed to protect and soothe the eye.
 The discomfort that results from dry eyes may affect how you see.
 In some cases, dry eye can decrease your vision.
 Proper care and treatment can help relieve your symptoms of dry eye.

 Dry eye is often misdiagnosed and can cause damage to the front of the eye.
 If you think that you may have dry eye you should visit an eye care professional for a full eye examination.

 Dry Eye Disease and Meibomian Gland Dysfunction: Focus on Eye Health Expert Series